samply/blaze/README.md

 ## State

 The project is currently under active development.
+Essentially all official [CQL Tests][3] pass.
 Please report any issues you encounter during evaluation.

 ## Usage